 Augusta’s sister.
-You know her as one half of the worst trainwreck of a royal marriage ever.
+You know her as one half of the worst trainwreck of a royal marriage EVER.
 But before she married George, Britain’s Prince Regent, she was Augusta’s little sister.
 They shared the same home, the same upbringing, and the same unbearable strain when they were used as bargaining chips in the war between parents who increasingly hated each other.

 Duke Friedrich of Württemberg

 Augusta’s husband.
 He married the 15-year-old Augusta and took her to Luben, where his Prussian regiment was stationed.
 The beatings started almost immediately.
-Friedrich claimed Augusta was a disobedient virago who constantly talked back and flirted with other dudes.
+Friedrich claimed Augusta was a disobedient virago who constantly talked back to him and flirted with other dudes.
 When the couple moved to Russia, the problem only got worse...to the point where Augusta feared for her life.

 Catherine the Great

 Augusta’s protector.
 A distant relative, Catherine took Augusta under her wing and tried to get to know her.
 Although Augusta and Friedrich’s marital troubles got on her nerves, she was the one Augusta turned to when Friedrich’s rages spiraled out of control.
 Catherine believed Augusta.
 History didn’t.
 For decades, serious and casual historians blamed the empress for Augusta’s disappearance and death...but that’s not what happened.
 Not by a long shot.

 Catherine’s lover.
 He was Friedrich’s boss during part of the Russo-Turkish War.
 He was also rumored to have more than a passing interest in what Augusta could tell him about Friedrich’s activities in Finland.
 Activities that might have sealed Friedrich’s fate as a traitor to the Russian empress...